 Further documentation provided by the Broadband Advisory Committee to the Board of Supervisors following the July 29, 2020 meeting:

 In September 2020 New Kent County applied for a $4.5 million Virginia Telecommunication Initiative (VATI) grant which requires localities to submit a joint application with a service provider - in this case Cox Communications is our only current provider option.
 A local government cannot receive VATI funds without proposing a partnership with a service provider.
-County Administration expects to hear whether this grant will be received around the end of November.
-The VATI application is to kickoff a process that will eventually serve the entire County under Cox’s phased expansion plan.
+The County did not receive 2020 VATI grant funds.